jedi-academy/learn-2420/data/labs/lab05.md

 - Suspend the calculator process ...
 - Send it to the background ...
 - View which processes are running in the background ...
+- Fire up your "elephant" script
+- What is its impact on processes & performance?
 - Send the calculator process to the foreground ...
 - Cancel the calculator process ...
 - Log in as root in another terminal window ...